 Each development project should have a pre-established set of goals.
 These characteristics are used to ensure goals are met and the project stays on the right track.

-Customer requirements include certain features for the end-user that have to be defined in the SRS.
+- Defines Features for the End User.
+Customer requirements include certain features for the end user that have to be defined in the SRS.

 Identifiable Requirement Smells

 Similar to code smells, requirements smells are indicators that a requirement could be problematic.
 Developers should pay attention to these characteristics and make changes as necessary.